jhaco/Playground/README.md

 #### Setup:
 * Install a preferred IDE and a Java Development Kit (JDK) for Java 8 or Java 11: https://adoptopenjdk.net/.
 * Fabric mod development environment setup instructions can be found here: https://fabricmc.net/wiki/tutorial:setup.
 ###### Personal note: the onsite tutorials are helpful but also outdated and scuffed.
 I might consider writing my own guide and posting on Github Pages to document my journey.
+I also need to stop being lazy and push changed files one-by-one to keep track of individual changes.

 ---